Inuit Organizations and Land Claims

 Photographer unknown.
 Reproduced by the permission of the Maritime History Archive (PF-323.057), Memorial University, St. John's, NL.

 After the HBC withdrew operations from northern Labrador in the 1940s, the government assumed control of all company trading posts, placing it in closer contact with the Inuit people than ever before.
-At this time, and in contrast to Canada, the Newfoundland and Labrador government did not have any special agencies to deal with Aboriginal affairs, nor had it developed a system of reserves or land claim treaties with the Inuit, Innu, Mi'kmaq, or Metis people.
+At this time, and in contrast to Canada, the Newfoundland and Labrador government did not have any special agencies to deal with Aboriginal affairs, nor had it developed a system of reserves or land claim treaties with the Inuit, Innu, Mi'kmaq, or Southern Inuit people.
 In Canada, the Indian Act made the federal government financially responsible for the delivery of health, education, and other social services to much of its Aboriginal population.

 When Newfoundland and Labrador joined Canada in 1949, the two governments decided against extending the Act to the new province's Aboriginal population.
 Moreover, the Terms of Union did not even mention Aboriginal peoples, despite recommendations from National Convention delegates that the Canadian government accept full responsibility for the provision of social services to Newfoundland and Labrador's Aboriginal peoples, as it did for similar groups across the country.